AssiKalle/Backbone_ThIWert/draft.md

 ## I. Planning:
 **1. Goal:**
 The goal is to create a stable network radio connection from the HS-Nordhausen to the ThiWert.
-To reduce additional power suply, it is fairly good if Power over Ethernet is applied.
-The best option should be glass fiber technology and Power over Ethernet if possible.

 ***1.1.
 Conditions and requirements:***
 1.1.1.
 Main consideration: